Mono Couple becomes Poly Couple

 When does someone else's autonomy coming at the expense of your autonomy give you the right to tell that person to fuck off?
 Life goals.

-Any time.
-Because you get to speak up if someone dings you.
+Any time, because you get to speak up if someone dings you.

-"If someone wants to do whatever they want and it dings me?
+You could have an all-purpose personal boundary around that, like, "If someone wants to do whatever they want and it dings me?
 I can say "Stop.
-Please adjust you behavior so you aren't dinging me", I can step back out of the way, I can leave the room, I can stop interacting with this person."
+Please adjust your behavior so you aren't dinging me."
+I can step back out of the way; I can leave the room; I can stop interacting with this person."

 • "I am getting wet.
 Could you please take it outside?
 I do not allow this kind of play in the living room."
 (You ask me to adjust my behavior and take the kids out.
-We can keep going, you can be free of wet.)
+We can keep going, and you can be free of getting wet.)

 Hang in there.